 Our literary journal just entered its fifth year to generous acclaim—including being twice named Lambda Literary Award Best Anthology finalist, a Firecracker Award finalist for best literary magazine, and winning a Whiting Literary Magazine Award.
 The work of Foglifter contributors has been honored with the 2020 PEN/Robert J. Dau Short Story Prize for Emerging Writers, honorable mention in Best American Essays, and multiple Pushcart Prizes.

 We pride ourselves in publishing our community’s brilliant literary artists, and also believe that their time and energy is important.
 Starting in 2019, we have paid every contributor, reader, and host, and offered stipends to staff and guest editors.

-Your gifts will ensure all these projects are successfully launched and help us bring our authors on book tours to LGBTQ+ communities across the country.
 With your help, we will not just grow, but increase our reach into the communities we represent, all while providing a bigger platform for even more queer and trans writers to shine.